idrc-Battlecode-2021/Battlecode2022/src/bot3_JJ2/Desc.md

 - Hardcoded Miner Limit
 - Soldiers close to other units until at least one enemy location is known
 - Builders always at least 2 block away from archon
+- Miners go to place with most lead

 # IDs
 - Archon ID's are all +1